Pink (singer): Early life and family

-Alecia Beth Moore was born on September 8, 1979, in Doylestown, Pennsylvania, to emergency room nurse, Judith Moore (née Kugel) and insurance salesman, James Moore.
-She has described herself as an "Irish-German-Lithuanian-Jew", and identifies as Jewish (her mother is Jewish).
-Although a healthy baby at birth, she quickly developed asthma that plagued her through her early years.
-When Pink was a toddler, her parents began having marital problems and divorced before she was 10.
+Alecia Beth Moore was born on September 8, 1979, in Doylestown, Pennsylvania, to emergency room nurse Judith Moore (née Kugel) and insurance salesman James Moore.
+She has described herself as an "Irish-German-Lithuanian Jew", and her mother is Jewish.
+Although a healthy baby, she developed asthma that plagued her through her early years.
+When Pink was a toddler, her parents began having marital problems; they divorced before she was 10.

 Pink was trained as a competitive gymnast between the ages 4 and 12.
 She attended Central Bucks High School West.
 In high school, Pink joined her first band, Middleground, but it disbanded upon losing a Battle of the Bands competition.
 As a teenager, she wrote lyrics as an outlet for her feelings, and her mother commented, "Her initial writings were always very introspective.
 Some of it was very black, and very deep, almost worrisome."

 Pink began performing in Philadelphia clubs when she was about 14 years old.
-She adopted her stage name, "Pink," around this time.
-She has given different explanations about how she came to be given her nickname as a child.
+She adopted her nickname "Pink" as her stage name around this time.
+She has given different explanations about how she came to be given that nickname, which she has had since she was a child.
 At 14, she was convinced to audition to become a member of the all-female group Basic Instinct, and earned a spot in the lineup.
 Ultimately, the group disbanded without releasing any material.

 Career

 1995–1998: Career beginnings

-At 16, Pink and two other teenage girls, Sharon Flanagan and Chrissy Conway, formed the R&B group Choice.
+At 15, Pink and two other teenage girls, Sharon Flanagan and Chrissy Conway, formed the R&B group Choice.
 A copy of their first song, "Key to My Heart", was sent to LaFace Records in Atlanta, Georgia, where L.A.
 Reid overheard it and arranged for the group to fly there so he could see them perform.
-After that, he signed them to a record deal.
+Afterward, he signed them to a recording contract with the label.
 Since the three girls were under 18 at the time, their parents had to cosign the contract.
-The group relocated to Atlanta and recorded an album, which was never released, but "Key to My Heart" appeared on the soundtrack to the 1996 film Kazaam.
-During a Christmas party, Reid gave Pink an ultimatum: go solo or go home.
-Choice disbanded in 1998.
+The group relocated to the label's then-headquarters in Atlanta to record an album.
+Despite it failing to see a commercial release, their song "Key to My Heart" appeared on the soundtrack to the 1996 film Kazaam.
+During a Christmas party, Reid gave Pink an ultimatum: "go solo or go home."
+Choice subsequently disbanded in 1998.